 1.1.
 This Safety Guide supplements and elaborates upon the safety requirements in Sections 6 and 7 (Requirement 25, 30) for core management and fuel handling that are established in Ref.
-Safety Requirements publication on the operation and commissioning of nuclear power plants Safety of Nuclear Power Plants: Commissioning and Operation, Specific Safety Requirements, IAEA Safety Standards Series No. SSR-2/2 (Rev. 1) [1].
+Safety of Nuclear Power Plants: Commissioning and Operation, Specific Safety Requirements, IAEA Safety Standards Series No. SSR-2/2 (Rev. 1) [1].
 This publication is a revision of the IAEA Safety Guide on Core Management and Fuel Handling for Nuclear Power Plants, issued in 2002 as IAEA Safety Standards Series No. NS-G-2.5.
-It is also related to the Safety Guide on the Operating Organization for Nuclear Power Plants Ref.
+It is also related to the Safety Guide Ref.
 The Operating Organization for Nuclear Power Plants, IAEA Safety Standards Series No. NS-G-2.4 [2], which identifies fuel management as one of the various functions to be performed by the operating organization.